 The County and its officers and employees are defendants in a number of lawsuits.
 Such litigation includes, but is not limited to, actions commenced and claims asserted against the County arising out of or related to: assessments and condemnation proceedings, and alleged torts, civil rights violations, breaches of contracts including union and employee disputes, and other alleged violations of law.
 The County intends to defend itself vigorously against all claims and actions.
 The projected estimate of long-term liability of approximately \$496.3 million at December 31, 2017 for future property tax refunds is significantly greater than the \$302.9 million estimated at December 31, 2016 in the County's government-wide financial statement of net position due mostly to revised estimates of liability arising out of litigation regarding the valuations of certain power generating facilities in the County.
-The County is in discussions with the operator of such power generating facilities and is seeking to reduce or eliminate the related property tax refund liability of the County.
-See "LITIGATION" in "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.
+The County has been in discussions with the operator of such power generating facilities and is seeking to reduce or eliminate the related property tax refund liability of the County.
+The County Comptroller has determined that the County's total estimated tax certiorari payable as of December 31, 2017 is \$569.3 million, which includes the \$496.3 million recorded as a long-term liability for future property tax refunds, \$28.9 million accrued liability recorded as current liabilities, \$42.9 million estimated tax certiorari liability for the Disputed Assessment Fund, and \$1.1 million accrued liability recorded as current liabilities for the Disputed Assessment Fund.
+See "LITIGATION" in "APPENDIX A -INFORMATION ABOUT THE COUNTY" herein.